 the other Party makes or enters into or endeavours to make or enter into any composition, assignment or other arrangement with or for the benefit of that Party’s creditors; or

-a Force Majeure Event occurs such that the other Party could not be expected to be in a position to perform its obligations under its TSA for a period of six Months or more.
+a Force Majeure Event occurs such that the other Party could not be expected to be in a position to perform its obligations under this Code for a period of six Months or more.

 Suspension for Default

-If First Gas becomes aware that a Shipper is in breach of any material term or condition of its TSA, First Gas shall be entitled to suspend any transmission services provided to that Shipper for the duration of any non-compliance if, and to the extent that, in First Gas’ opinion, such action is necessary to protect other Shippers or their use of the Transmission System.
+If First Gas becomes aware that a Shipper is in breach of any material term or condition of this Code, First Gas shall be entitled to suspend any transmission services provided to that Shipper for the duration of any non-compliance if, and to the extent that, in First Gas’ opinion, that action is necessary to protect other Shippers or their use of the Transmission System.

 Termination Without Prejudice to the Amounts Outstanding